 Elena Lengthorn, Nunnery Wood High School, Worcester

-All state-funded schools in England covering Key Stages 2 and/or 3 should complete the Whole School Audit to access the GLP e-credit funding.
+All state-funded schools in England covering Key Stages 2 and/or 3 can complete the Whole School Audit.
 Please note that this audit is not available to schools in Scotland, Wales or Northern Ireland as they have their own global learning programmes customised to their national curricula.
-Independent schools, infant schools and sixth form colleges may complete the audit but are not eligible for e-credits.

 Read our Whole School Audit FAQs for more information.

 *The GLP is funded by the UK government.
-E-credit funding is only available to Key Stages 2 and 3 in state schools in England.
+All schools can join the programme, but funding is only available to Key Stages 2 and 3 in state schools in England.
+The deadline to book onto GLP-funded CPD* is 29 March 2018, and courses must be attended by 1 June 2018.
 The GLP in England (GLP-E) is managed by a consortium of partners: Pearson (lead), Geographical Association, UCL Institute of Education, Oxfam UK, Royal Geographical Society (with IBG), SSAT and Think Global.